ofek/csi-gcs/docs/csi_compatibility.md

 ## Capacity

-:warning:
+!!! warning "Important"
-**Google Cloud Storage does not allow to enforce capacity limits.
-Therefore, this driver is unable to provide capacity limit enforcement.**
+    Google Cloud Storage has no concept of capacity limits.
+Therefore, this driver is unable to provide capacity limit enforcement.

 The driver only sets a `capacity` label for the `bucket` containing the requested bytes.